 Hardwood floors come in a variety of widths.
 You should sand it if the plank is thick enough for sanding.
 Therefore, the thicker the plank of wood, the more times you can sand it in its lifespan.

 A hardwood floor in a high traffic area may need more frequent sanding than a similar floor in a low traffic area.
-Wood floors placed in high traffic areas experience more wear and tear in comparison to low traffic area floors.
-In addition to that, scratches from pets and children cause the floor to wear off quickly requiring often sanding.
-Sometimes you can just buffer the floor and apply a coat of finish.
+Wood floors placed in high traffic areas experience more wear and tear than low traffic area floors.
+In addition to that, scratches from pets and children cause the floor to wear off quickly, requiring often sanding.
+Sometimes you can buffer the floor and apply a coat of finish.

 Engineered and solid floors are manufactured from different varieties of species.
-Some of the species are red oak wood, white oak, ash, walnut, cherry to mention but some.
+Some species are red oak wood, white oak, ash, walnut, cherry, among others.
 Using the Janka hardness Hardwood scale, tough woods are more resilient than softwoods.
-If your hardwood floor is softer than a red oak wood which is the industry benchmark, then it may have more dents and scratches in a short period of time.
+If your hardwood floor is softer than red oak wood, which is the industry benchmark, it may have more dents and scratches in a short time.
 Soft floors should be sanded more often than tough hardwoods that are harder than red oak.

-What if You are Not Ready to Refinish Your Floor?
+What if You are Not Ready to Sand Your Floor?

 The cost of Sanding and Refinishing Hardwood Floors

-Average costs vary depending on your state, but it ranges between $3 and $4.50 per square foot.
+The average costs vary depending on the hardwood floor state.
+But it ranges between $3 and $4.50 per square foot.

-Sanding should remove only the surface finish, that is why you need an expert to do it.
-If you are a DIY, then you should be careful about what sanding sequence to use.
+Sanding should remove only the surface finish; that is why you need an expert to do it.
+If you are a DIY enthusiast, you should be careful about what sanding sequence to use.
 The sand grit you choose should depend on the hardwood species, how old is the wood, the type of finish on the wood and whether the floor has paint or stain.

 The age of the floor determines what kind of sanding materials to use.
-While machine sanding should be done to floors that have never been sanded before.
+However, you should do machine sanding to floors that have never been sanded before.
 Hand sanding is usually recommended for old floors.

 Preparations Before Sanding